Atellas23/NeuralNetwork/doc/neural.md

 ```{sh}
 g++ -Wall -std=c++17 -O2 -o main main.cc
 ```
-There are plans on adding a third option and dropping the first one.
-This new option would implement a CLI to read data, create MLPs, neuron layers and neurons and train them on said data.
-This new option is on schedule for version 0.1.0.
+So, you can go ahead and use the functions and classes from the library without much difficulty.

-## 1. Remarks on user-defined types and aliases for types.
+## 1. Notation, user-defined types and operators.
 Throughout the documentation (and the code itself) `vd` is used as a `vector<double>` **C++** identifier.
-Likewise, `matd` refers to a *matrix double*, or `vector<vd>`, and `tend` refers to a *3-tensor double* (using tensor as the multidimensional array rather than the multilinear map), or a `vector<matd>`.
-This last definition is pretty loose on dimension consistency, as in the code itself it is often considered that 3-dimensional arrays can have slices of different dimensions.
+Likewise, `matd` refers to a *matrix double*, or `vector<vd>`, and `tend` refers to a *3-tensor double* (using tensor as the multidimensional array concept rather than the multilinear map), or a `vector<matd>`.
+Both `matd` and `tend` have little regard towards dimension consistency, as in the code itself it is often considered that both 2- and 3-dimensional arrays can have slices of different dimensions.
 To refer to an activation function, the defined type `activation` is used as a `double [](double)`.
 Also (but less frequently) used is the alias `ui` for `unsigned int`.
 There is intent on dropping this last one.

 ### 1.0.
 User-defined operators on the user-defined types.